Ben Flower: 2021

-Flower retires from rugby league and signed for Welsh rugby union club Pontypool RFC in the Welsh Championship 2021.
+Flower retired from rugby league and signed for Welsh rugby union club Pontypool RFC in the Welsh Championship 2021.

 International career

 Flower made his Wales début against England while at Celtic Crusaders in 2008.

 He represented Wales in the 2010 European Cup, and the 2011 Rugby League Four Nations, and was named in the squad for the 2013 Rugby League World Cup.